wanghaisheng/responsive-landing-page-starter/content/blog/en/create-a-personal-twitch-with-vonage-video-api-and-web-components.md

 ## What's Next?

 Keep a look out for an upcoming blog post where we incorporate the new Vonage Experience Composer.
 Think of it as a way to screen capture your whole application (video streams, User Interface, chat, and all) that can be then used for recordings and/or broadcasting.
+More information can be found in the [documentation](https://tokbox.com/developer/guides/experience-composer/).

 As always, if you have any questions or comments, feel free to connect with us in our [community Slack channel](https://developer.vonage.com/slack).